-\checkmark WARNING: Do not place objects or mount equipment in front of the air bag module cover or in front seat areas that may come in contact with a deploying air bag.
+WARNING: Do not place objects or mount equipment in front of the air bag module cover or in the front seat area; this is to avoid contact with a deploying air bag.
 Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag.
 Failure to follow these instructions may result in severe personal injury or death.

-WARNING: Dash-, tunnel- or console-mounted equipment should be placed only within their specified zone.
+WARNING: Dash, tunnel or console-mounted equipment should be placed only within their specified zone.
 Failure to follow this instruction may result in severe personal injury or death.